The Great SEO Upskilling: The New GEO Specialists Driving AI Visibility

 2. They Analyze Prompts and Intent

 Understanding the questions consumers actually ask AI is central to this role.
-GEO specialists map high-value prompts to content opportunities — often using query fan-out — identifying the queries where their visibility influence the bottom line most.
+GEO specialists map high-value prompts to content opportunities — often using query fan-out — identifying the queries where their visibility influences the bottom line most.
 They prioritize optimizing thin or missing content to fill these gaps.

 3. Strategic Content Engineering

-A solid GEO strategy doesn’t just involve creating quality, optimized content like before; it’s about making it AI-readable.
+A solid GEO strategy doesn’t just involve creating quality optimized content like before; it’s about making it AI-readable.
 Specialists structure everything — from location pages to FAQs to review responses — so generative systems can interpret, trust, and cite it confidently.
 They think in terms of coverage and authority, not just locally relevant keywords.

-4. They Coordinate Across Teams
+44. They Coordinate Across Teams

 This role collaborates with SEO, content, product, and analytics teams, aligning stakeholders around shared goals like Mention Rate, Citation Rate, and Share of Voice — GEO metrics that reflect actual AI visibility.